Summer Programs for High School Students in Texas

 Participants: Students ages 12-18.
 Students audition for the program.
 Students should be at least 11 by the audition date.

-University of Texas Summer Computer Camp – Austin, Texas
+University of Texas Summer Computer Camps – Austin, Texas

 Participants: High school students (requirements apply for different programs).